 If find yourself in Dublin April, and you’re fit, the Dublin Night Run is a worthy event.

-If you like the sound of starting a race at 9pm with crowds of people in the middle of the city, then sign up for this 10k bucket-list event.
-The route takes you down some of Dublin’s most interesting and historically important streets.
-Attempting to run down these streets while taking in the scenery in the daytime (our indeed any other time of year) will get you arrested.
+If you like the sound of starting a race at 9 pm with crowds of people in the middle of the city, then sign up for this 10k bucket-list event.
+The route takes you down some of Dublin’s most interesting and historically important streets and across the River Liffey.
+Attempting to run down these streets while taking in the scenery in the daytime (or indeed any other time of year) will get you arrested.
 So here’s your opportunity to see the city in a unique way, legally.

 Even if you don’t have the fainted interest in

 The Guinness brand is part of the fabric of old and new Dublin.
 And the storehouse happens to be Ireland’s most popular tourist attraction.
-It’s also been named Europe’s best attraction, beating the Colosseum in Rome and The Eiffel Tower to name a few.
+The Guinness Storehouse has been named Europe’s best attraction, beating the Colosseum in Rome and The Eiffel Tower to name a few.

 How good is it?